 Overview

 The best breakfasts in Melbourne are as diverse as the multicultural city they're made in.
 Sure, you'll find Vegemite on toast and all kinds of smashed avocado on the menu at these Melbourne breakfast spots, but there is so much more on offer.
 After an epic shakshuka to share?
 We got one.
-Japanese brunches.
+Japanese set breakfast?
 There are heaps here.
 Hungover and need a bacon roll and bloody mary, stat?
 Let us take care of you.
-We even have a few healthy options where the sugar and fat might be left out, but flavour and fun are still king.
+Want something light and healthy?
+There's an acai bowl or a salad to suit any appetite.

-And the best breakfast in Melbourne isn't necessarily found in a cafe — although many are.
-You'll also find these early-morning treats in bakeries, bagel shops and delis.
-Rest assured, we have them all covered in this guide.
-Read on to see where you'll next be fuelling up before work or relaxing during a long, lazy Sunday morning with mates.
+The best breakfasts in Melbourne are found in cafes and bakeries, bagel shops and delis, in the CBD and across all suburban pockets of Melbourne.
+Read on to see where you'll next be fuelling up before work or relaxing during a long, lazy Sunday morning with mates, and enjoy the best breakfast that Melbourne has to offer.

 Recommended reads: